Among houseplants, aloe vera is considered by many to be king. You can break off a leaf to treat minor burns or even use it in cooking.

 A good outdoor mix should be equal parts soil, aggregate (such as coarse sand or gravel), and organic material (compost, peat, etc.).

-Aloe vera leads a binge-and-purge life when it comes to watering.
+Aloe vera leads to a binge-and-purge life when it comes to watering.

 Water the plant thoroughly in drought conditions, being sure to use distilled or rainwater.